ScilifelabDataCentre/dds_cli/docs/project.rst

    When running the commands, remember to make a note of whether or not any information or error messages are understandable and if there’s anything we need to improve on, including the documentation in this section.

 From a *Unit Admin* or *Unit Personnel* account, you should be able to run all commands successfully.
-From a *Researcher* account, however, you should only be able to run the **dds project ls** and **dds status display** commands, unless you're a *Project Owner* for a specific project.
+From a *Researcher* account, however, you should only be able to run the **dds project ls** and **dds project status display** commands, unless you're a *Project Owner* for a specific project.
 In this case you should also be able to grant (**dds project access grant**) and revoke (**dds project access revoke**) project access to other Project Owners and Researchers that are involved in the project you are set as Project Owner in.

 .. note::